SamsungDForum/JuvoPlayer/README.md

 User Interfaces are implemented as separate Smart TV applications containing common libraries (Core).
 Responsibilities of the blocks are self-explanatory.
 As an example, the 'DashDataProvider' class prepares all the data from requested MPEG DASH .mpd (manifest file) for playback.

-The 'Player module' represents the JuvoPlayer/Player folder contents.
+Player module' represents the JuvoPlayer/Player folder content.
 It feeds the Tizen TV platform player with extracted elementary stream packets.
-This operation is executed using the ES playback API (contents of the dashed 'Tizen .Net' block).

-The 'FFmpeg' represents a set of included FFmpeg C libraries.
-It does the video content demuxing and/or downloading, depending on the applied video streaming protocol.
+'FFmpeg' - FFmpeg C libraries.

-The MPEG DASH is just one of the supported streaming protocols.
-Other ones are HLS, RTP/RTSP and HTTP progressive, managed by 'FFmpeg' and 'SharpRTSP' blocks.
+MPEG DASH is one of the supported streaming protocols.
+Other include HLS, RTP/RTSP and Progressive HTTP.
 Whenever a new streaming protocol implementation is needed, it can be added in a form of a library and distributed as a part of the JuvoPlayer core.
-This feature reveals flexibility of the architecture.

 ### Secured Content

-Premium VOD services use DRM secured video content.
+Premium VOD services use DRM secured content.
 Secured content playback is executed using Common Encryption Interface (CENC).
-The 'Player module' delegates this job to the JuvoPlayer's DRM module.
-It provides decryption and key management services.
+JuvoPlayer's DRM module provides decryption and key management services.
 Decrypted content is stored inside Trust Zone with no application access to decrypted data.
 Following DRMs are supported:
 - PlayReady
 - Widevine